dan-leo/masters/thesis/v8/1_intro.md

 ## Problem Statement {#probstat}

-NB-IoT (LTE Cat-NB) is a competitive alternative to LoRaWAN, SigFox and other LPWANs.
-Application developers require network coverage, and cellular service providers require consumer and enterprise demand or a business case before rolling it out nationally.
-Although there is a great deal of theoretical analysis and simulations in research, the lack of empirical evidence may be contributing to a general uncertainty in the standing of the technology with respect to alternatives and thus a slower adoption.
+NB-IoT (LTE Cat-NB) is a competitive alternative to LoRaWAN, SigFox and other LPWANs, yet it does not have strong uptake in South Africa yet.
+As opposed to alternatives, it offers energy efficient bidirectionality using extended discrete periodic reception, yet variation in transmission energy and latency can affect battery lifetime drastically.
+Uptake is limited by the stasis between application developers requiring network coverage and cellular service providers require consumer and enterprise demand or a business case before rolling out national network coverage.
+Finally, although there is a great deal of theoretical analysis and simulations in research, the lack of empirical evidence may be contributing to a general uncertainty in the standing of the technology with respect to alternatives and thus a slower adoption.
 This thesis aims to bridge that divide by evaluating NB-IoT's performance empirically using a set of metrics and estimate optimal use.

+## Research Objectives {#resobj}

+The aim of this study is to evaluate latency and power efficiency of NB-IoT with a set of metric tests comparing user equipment (UE) devices against multiple mobile network operator (MNO) vendors exposing the change in variability due to proprietary LTE complexities.

 Whilst theoretical models provide value in showing how factors affect an approximation, the boundless underlying complexities of LTE architecture make it hard to predict the variability induced by unpredictable network conditions.
 Thus, an empirical approach is proposed.
 We know already that the energy efficiency of a single network is questionable in Durand [@Durand2019] and Martinez [@Martinez2019].

-## Research Objectives {#resobj}

-The aim of this study is to evaluate latency and power efficiency of NB-IoT with a set of metric tests comparing user equipment (UE) devices against multiple mobile network operator (MNO) vendors exposing the change in variability due to proprietary LTE complexities.

 Battery longevity and recommended telemetry intervals are estimated, and secondary metrics such as signal strength, throughput and data overhead are investigated.